mbalous/blog/diy_cpp_chan.md

 #### Posted July 18th, 11:00 AM

 ### Intro
 From my perspective, Channel semantics is one of the things that Go got mostly right.
-Luckily, comparable functionality is only a dequeue, a mutex and a pair of condition-variables away in any language.
+Luckily; comparable functionality is only a dequeue, a mutex and a pair of condition-variables away in any language.
 This post describes a take on that idea in 50 lines of portable C++, taken from the database I wrote for [Snackis](https://github.com/andreas-gone-wild/snackis).

 ### Implementation